-Risks can be categorized as opportunities and threats.
-Opportunities are expressed as positive Risk values whereas threats are expressed as negative risk values.
+Risks can be categorised as opportunities and threats.
+Opportunities are expressed as positive Risk values, whereas threats are expressed as negative risk values.
 For risk assessment, it is a must to have a risk-neutral assumption for proper judgment between opportunities and threats.

 We use two things here

 What is Probability?